gvwilson/thirdbit/_posts/2024/2024-03-08-our-process.md

     -   What key bugs should we prioritize?
     -   What tech debt needs to be addressed?
 -   Frequency: biweekly
--   Responsible: Scrum master and technical leads
+-   Responsible: product manager and technical leads
 -   Contributors: engineering team members
 -   Products:
     -   Goals for the sprint (i.e., what we want to accomplish)